 Standard operating procedures (SOPs)

-What are the main benefits of SOPs?
+Main benefits of SOPs?

 - Helps to ensure process consistency